 That night in Oviedo, perhaps because we were still on a Stickgate high, we splurged on an expensive dinner out at a restaurant with real vegetables.
 We then stayed out way too late at an Irish Pub, indulging in being a tourist for the night.

-The evening was a perfect ending to a day that will forever be my fondest memory on the Camino de Santiago.
+The evening was a perfect ending to our short time on the Camino Primitivo and a day that will forever be my fondest memory of the Camino de Santiago.
 It just goes to show that the Camino will provide.

 (Offstage detour) Miles: 10